ontoligent-design/polo2/README.md

 It provides these functions:
 * It converts a raw corpus into a relational database with a normalized model.
 * It performs preprocessing on the corpus in preparation for topic modeling and to provide statistical information about the corpus itself.
-* It provides a wrapper to MALLET and runs its with the converted corpus.
+* It provides a wrapper to MALLET and runs it with the converted corpus.
 * It compiles the results of the topic model into a relational database with a normalized model.
 * It calculates statistical and informational properties about the model.
 * It provides a web interface to the topic model so that it can be explored as a hypertext.